Top Best Outsourcing Sites for Freelancers

 Each user can create their profile, allowing them to upload portfolio pieces and write a bio to let prospective clients know why they’re the best fit for the job.
 You can open a free account, which limits you to bid on jobs in one profession, and the most important thing to keep in mind when you first get on there is to take placement tests.

 The tests will show what your skill level is in your area of profession.
 If you don’t have any test results on your profile then a prospective client will most likely quickly move on to the next provider, as they don’t know how good your skills are.

-Similar to Elance, oDesk is an online community of freelancers and outsourcers.
-You are also able to create a profile, and search for jobs, though the process of being verified on oDesk is a little tougher than Elance.
+The process of being verified on Upwork is a little tough.
 This is a great source for finding work now and building long-term business relationships.

-You won’t find nearly as many job opportunities on Craigslist as you will on those global marketplace sites like Elance and Guru, but it’s certainly worth having a peak at every day or two.
-When I first got in to freelancing I got a lot of work on Craigslist, in fact, some of my biggest clients to date are ones I got off Craigslist years ago.
+You won’t find nearly as many job opportunities on Craigslist as you will on those global marketplace sites like Upwork and Guru, but it’s certainly worth having a peek at every day or two.
+When I first got into freelancing I got a lot of work on Craigslist, in fact, some of my biggest clients to date are ones I got off Craigslist years ago.
 Keep in mind that you don’t have to limit yourself to your home city, browse other cities close by, or major cities for telecommuting positions.